datastaxdevs/workshop-intro-to-graphql/README.md

 ## 3. Launch Gitpod

 [Gitpod](https://www.gitpod.io/) is an 100% online IDE based on [VS Code](https://github.com/gitpod-io/vscode/blob/gp-code/LICENSE.txt?lang=en-US).
 To initialize your environment simply click on the button below _(CTRL + Click to open in new tab)_ You will be asked for you github account, as needed.

+**Warning**: for best results, open the link with Chrome or Firefox!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-intro-to-graphql)